DZunke/FeatureFlagsBundle/README.md

 - Use Versions ^4.0 if Symfony 4.2 Support is wanted!
 - Use Versions ^5.0 if Symfony 4.3 or 5.x Support is wanted!
 - Use Versions ^6.0 if Symfony 6.0 Support is wanted!
+- Use Versions ^6.1 if Symfony >6.1 Support is wanted!

 ## Documentation